CsAlgorithm/TPP-parameterized-algorithms/README.md

 Arguments: FileName M K Q

-FileName: The file name of the instance file.
+FileName: The file name of the instance file.</br>
-M:The number of markets.
+M:The number of markets.</br>
-K:The number of products.
+K:The number of products.</br>
-Q:At most Q markets can be visited.
+Q:At most Q markets can be visited.</br>